 On December 20, 2018, Sabrina Ionescu recorded her 13th triple-double in a game against Air Force, breaking the NCAA triple-double record for both men's and women's basketball.

-In 2019, Sabrina Ionescu earned her diploma, marking an educational milestone alongside her athletic achievements.
+In 2019, Sabrina Ionescu earned her diploma.

-In 2019, Sabrina Ionescu's twin brother Eddy walked on to the Oregon Ducks men's basketball team.
+In 2019, Sabrina Ionescu's twin brother, Eddy, walked on to the Oregon Ducks men's basketball team.

-On January 24, 2020, Sabrina Ionescu broke Gary Payton's Pac-12 all-time record of 938 assists in a game against Oregon State.
+On January 24, 2020, in a game against Oregon State, Sabrina Ionescu broke Gary Payton's Pac-12 all-time record of 938 assists, with Payton personally congratulating her.

-On February 14, 2020, Sabrina Ionescu recorded her 1,000th career assist in a game against UCLA, becoming one of only two players in NCAA history with 2,000+ points and 1,000+ assists.
+On February 14, 2020, Sabrina Ionescu recorded her 1,000th career assist in a game against #7 UCLA, becoming one of only two players in NCAA history with 2,000+ points and 1,000+ assists.

 On February 24, 2020, Sabrina Ionescu spoke at the Kobe & Gianna Bryant Celebration of Life at the Staples Center.

-On April 17, 2020, Sabrina Ionescu was selected with the first overall pick in the 2020 WNBA draft by the New York Liberty.
+On April 17, 2020, Sabrina Ionescu was selected by the New York Liberty with the first overall pick in the 2020 WNBA draft.

 On July 6, 2022, Sabrina Ionescu recorded the first 30-point triple-double in WNBA history, scoring 31 points, grabbing 13 rebounds, and dishing out 10 assists.